Child Support Lawyer In Houston

 What is a wage withholding order?

-It’s an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
+As your child support lawyer will explain, a wage withholding order is an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
 That money is then forwarded to the Texas State Disbursement Unit in San Antonio, which, in turn, sends the payments to the obligee.

 How is child support enforced?